inductiva/inductiva/docs-sources/delft3d/quick-start.md

 task.print_summary()
 ```
+> **Note**: `spot` machines are a lot cheaper but may be terminated by the provider if necessary.

 To adapt this script for other Delft3D simulations, replace `input_dir` with the
-path to your Delft3D input files and set the `commands` accordingly to your simulation.
+path to your Delft3D input files and set the the `commands` accordingly.

 When the simulation is complete, we terminate the machine, download the results and print a summary of the simulation as shown below.